mahes-a/2023/Azure Cognitive Service/Language/Enterprisechatbotorchestrationworkflow.md

     <img width="950" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/7894a9a1-a95d-46d2-acef-7b101fb12689">

-- Click on test icon to test the feature , after testing save the project
+- Click on test icon to test the feature, after testing save the project

       <img width="308" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/d46abc60-147f-49d2-917e-4494fe034aed">

-- Once tested move to the deploy tab and deploy the knowledge base , If we plan to use only Q&A feature in the bot , you could create a bot right from this screen with no code and deploy to your subscription
+- Once tested move to the deploy tab and deploy the knowledge base, If we plan to use only Q&A feature in the bot , you could create a bot right from this screen with no code and deploy to your subscription

   <img width="502" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/3e78694d-d7d2-403f-bb6f-4721b0d8d9ab">